By the end of this section, you will be able to:

 THE FRENCH REVOLUTION’S CARIBBEAN LEGACY

 Unlike the American Revolution, which ultimately strengthened the institution of slavery and the powers of American slaveholders, the French Revolution inspired slave rebellions in the Caribbean, including a 1791 uprising in the French colony of Saint-Domingue (modern-day Haiti).
 Thousands of enslaved people joined together to overthrow the brutal system of slavery.
 They took control of a large section of the island, burning sugar plantations and killing the White people who had forced them to labor under the lash.

 In 1794, French revolutionaries abolished slavery in the French empire, and both Spain and England attacked Saint-Domingue, hoping to add the colony to their own empires.
 Toussaint L’Ouverture, who had been born with slave status was later freed, emerged as the leader in the fight against Spain and England to secure a Haiti free of slavery and further European colonialism.
 Because revolutionary France had abolished slavery, Toussaint aligned himself with France, hoping to keep Spain and England at bay (Figure 8.6).

 Events in Haiti further complicated the partisan wrangling in the United States.
 White refugee planters from Haiti and other French West Indian islands, along with enslaved and free people of color, left the Caribbean for the United States and for Louisiana, which at the time was held by Spain.
 The presence of these French migrants raised fears, especially among Federalists, that they would bring the contagion of French radicalism to the United States.
-In addition, the idea that the French Revolution could inspire a successful slave uprising just off the American coastline filled southern Whites and slaveholders with horror.
+In addition, the idea that the French Revolution could inspire a successful slave uprising just off the American coastline filled southern White people and slaveholders with horror.

 THE WHISKEY REBELLION